rubocop/rubocop/manual/cops_style.md

 projects which do not want to use that syntax, perhaps because they support a version of Ruby lower than 2.0.

+Configuration option: MinSize
+If set, arrays with fewer elements than this value will not trigger the cop.
+For example, a `MinSize of `3` will not enforce a style on an array of 2 or fewer elements.

 ### Example

 ```ruby